Xelya13/IT-BA-3206_XTREME/README.md

 Community.
 For the benefit of the community that strives to promote a cleaner and greener Earth.
 A place where fossil fuels are no longer needed.

 Government.
-For the government officials who have the power and authority to make a stand on the current crisis with regard to the fast-changing climate change.
+For the government officials who have the power and authority to make a stand on the current crisis about the fast-changing climate change.

 ## Methods